 Analysis of the basic social science principles in terms of the educational process.
 Study and discussion of the social problems that have conditioned the development of education in Puerto Rico.

 EDFU 3055.
 LEGAL FOUNDATIONS OF EDUCATION.
-Three credits.
-Three hours of lecture and discussion per week.
+Three credit hours.
+One and a half hour of lecture and one and a half hour of discussion per week.